In this technical overview we will look at automation and monitoring, and how they can be deployed to work hand-in...

 Autodiscovery allows a monitoring system to “search” and scan a predeﬁned subnet or network and ﬁnd devices on that network.
 In our Windows example, we can scan the subnet and discover all hosts on that network and import them into our monitoring system, ready to be modiﬁed and have host templates added to.

-In Opsview Monitor, we can even determine the Operating system and apply templates automatically based on the results, meaning the time-to-value is extremely low.
+In Opsview, we can even determine the Operating System and apply templates automatically based on the results, meaning the time-to-value is extremely low.

 The Interpretation Layer